adrianeortiz/clone-run-multi-ws/README.md

 The code is organized into packages:

 - `api/` - HTTP client wrapper for Qase API
-- `qase/` - Qase-specific data structures and API calls
+- `qase/` - Qase-specific data structures and API calls (results, cases, runs)
 - `mapping/` - Case ID mapping logic
+- `utils/` - Utility functions for date parsing
+- `tools/` - Helper scripts for custom field management
 - `main.go` - Main orchestration and configuration

+## How It Works

+1. **Fetch Results**: Uses the Results API to get all test execution results after the specified date
+2. **Group by Run**: Groups results by their original run ID to recreate run structure
+3. **Map Cases**: Maps source case IDs to target case IDs using custom field or CSV mapping
+4. **Create Runs**: Creates new runs in the target workspace with meaningful titles
+5. **Post Results**: Bulk posts the mapped results to the target runs

 ## Error Handling